PropEnc: A Property Encoder for Graph Neural Networks: Numerical Evaluation

+The results of these experiments reported in Table \ref{tab:all-metrics} yield several intriguing observations.
 Firstly, centrality measures other than degree also demonstrate promising results, despite capturing various aspects of network information vital for GNN learning.
 For example, betweenness centrality, particularly shortest-path betweenness centrality, exhibits strong predictive power.
 Secondly, although we initially hypothesized that combining multiple metrics would enhance performance, our results indicate that concatenating embeddings from different metrics does not significantly improve model efficacy.
 Thirdly, eigenvector centrality and closeness centrality occasionally outperform degree encoding, illustrating that different metrics can offer unique advantages depending on the dataset and task.
 Additionally, our results show that when the size of the original one-hot encoding is small, such as in the case with degree encoding, it tends to perform better due to the reduced dimensional feature space and lower sparsity, which are easier for models to learn.
 This is corroborated by our findings on the IMDB-BINARY and COLLAB datasets.
 However, when the feature size expands to thousands, as observed in large networks, the performance of models using one-hot encoding diminishes significantly.
 In these instances, the proposed encoding scheme yields superior results.

 Moreover, our results emphasize that creating a single feature vector by concatenating multiple metrics does not contribute significantly to model performance, compared to encoding these metrics separately.
 This reinforces the effectiveness of PropEnc, which allows for distinct and accurate encoding of various graph metrics, thereby maintaining the model's accuracy and enhancing its performance on complex tasks.
 Overall, these insights underscore the versatility and effectiveness of PropEnc in broadening the spectrum of graph metrics that can be encoded and leveraged in graph-based machine learning applications, leading to improved results.